vwillyams/garbage-ECSJobDemos/Documentation/content/job_system.md

 A race condition is not always a bug, but it is always a source of indeterministic behaviour, and when it does lead to bugs such as crashes, deadlocks, or incorrect output it can be difficult to find the source of the problem since it depends on timing.
 This means the issue can only be recreated on rare occasions and debugging it can cause the problem to disappear; as breakpoints and logging change the timing too.

-To a large extent, this is what makes writing multi-threaded code difficult, but fear not - we've got your back.
+To a large extent, this is what makes writing multithreaded code difficult, but fear not - we've got your back.

 To make it easier to write multithreaded code the JobSystem in Unity aims to detect all potential race condition and protect you from the bugs they can cause.